 As a Video Room moderator, there's more to your role than simply getting rid of the occasional troll.
-It's your job to foster discussion when the crickets start chirping and ensure that everyone gets a turn.
+It's your job to foster discussion when the crickets start chirping and ensure that everyone gets a turn to speak.
 These instructions offer some basic tips on how to be an effective moderator — and of course we'll show you how to get rid of those trolls, too. 👢

 Watch this video, or keep reading to learn how to moderate a Video Room!

 Identifying which rooms you're moderating is easy!
-Simply look through the list of rooms for any that have the "Moderated by you" tag in the top right corner.
+Simply examine the list of rooms for any that have the 'Moderated by you' tag in the top right corner.

-Click Join on the room, check your mic and video settings, and then click Join again to enter the room.
-If you run into problems with your camera/mic, check out our Video Room troubleshooting guide.
+Click the Join button, check your mic and video settings, then click Join again to enter the room.
+If you have problems with your camera or mic, consult our Video Room troubleshooting guide.

 That's it!
 You're ready to start moderating.

-Practice may not always make perfect, but it can help you to feel more comfortable.
-If you're giving a presentation, running an activity, or delivering a set of instructions, run through what you'll say once or twice before you join the room.
-If there are Video Rooms available before yours will be, join one so you can see how it goes. 👀
+Practice may not always make perfect, though it can help you to feel more comfortable.
+If you're giving a presentation, running an activity, or delivering a set of instructions, rehearse what you'll say at least once or twice before you join the room.
+If there are Video Rooms available before yours, join one to observe how it goes. 🧠

 Don't let all that practice make you late!
-You always want to be the first person in the room so you're there to greet everyone who joins.
+You should always be the first person in the room to greet everyone who joins.
 If you're sitting there alone for several minutes, that's a great time for some last-minute practice. 😉

 👋 Start with a warm welcome

 Smile!
-Try to greet each person who enters the room as soon as you can without interrupting others.
-Ask where they're from, how they've been enjoying the event, or what they were doing last as icebreakers.
+Try to greet each person who enters the room as soon as possible without interrupting others.
+As icebreaker questions, ask where they're from, what they're enjoying about the event, or what they were doing most recently.

-Being high-energy can help people feel welcome and energized, too.
+Being enthusiastic can help people feel welcome and energized, too.
 Let people know that you're happy they've joined!

 ✔️ Keep it simple

 Sometimes less really is more.
-If you're taking attendees through an activity, try to use only digital props so they don't have to hunt around for things like pens or paper.
+If you're guiding attendees through an activity, try to use only digital props so they don't have to hunt around for items like pens or paper.

-If conversation starts to lull 🦗, don't feel like you have to fill the dead space.
-Ask someone by name to share what their favorite session or speaker so far has been, or which planet they'd most like to visit!
-Facilitate the conversation, then step back and give people room to talk.
+If the conversation starts to lull, don't feel like you have to fill the quiet spaces. 🦗 Ask someone by name to share what their favorite session or speaker so far has been or which planet they'd most like to visit!
+Prompt a conversation, then step back and give people room to talk.
 Repeat as needed.

-Kicking someone out of a video room should be a last resort.
-If someone is being disrespectful, try gently guiding the conversation away from a contentious topic, or suggest they can continue the discussion later via private chat.
+Removing someone from a video room should be a last resort.
+If someone is being disrespectful, try gently guiding the conversation away from a controversial topic, or suggest they can continue the discussion later via private chat.

-If it's clear that the person won't back down, it's probably time to remove them from the room.
+If it's clear that the person won't back down and they're monopolizing the conversation, it's probably time to remove them from the room.
 Here's how:

-After you click Remove, the person will be removed from the room, and they'll see a message that they were removed by the moderator.
+After you click 'Remove', the person is immediately removed from the room, and a message notifying them that the moderator removed them appears.

-Now you know what you need to be a Video Room moderator!
-To achieve true mastery, we suggest you study up on our tips and troubleshooting for audio/video in Video Rooms, too.
+Now you know how to be an awesome Video Room moderator!
+To achieve true expertise, we suggest you study our tips and troubleshooting for audio and video in Video Rooms, too.

 Questions?
 Chat Us or Email firstname.lastname@example.org